codingEzio/project-ai-chatgpt/README.md

 ### Planned

 - [ ] Make two requests in order to get both the Chinese and the English answers
+    > Rationale: sometimes the English version were much easier to understand

 - [ ] Properly render the line feed and bullet points in the original response
+    > Rationale: just like when you were using the web version of ChatGPT

 ### Existing Ones